patrickisgreat/gabler-youngston/src/pages/news/first-post.md

 **Using 2D design to showcase live, 3D projects**

-The best possible way to experience a lighting design project by Gabler Youngston is to tangibly visit a physical project site for yourself.
+The best possible way to experience a lighting design project by Gabler-Youngston is to tangibly visit a physical project site for yourself.
 Unfortunately, the cost of travel and tight schedules rarely allow for this personal experience.

 So we want to showcase more than our quality; we want to show the range of facility types and variety of styles we’ve worked on.
 Whether your space is built for work, hospitality, religious service, medicine, food service, residence, or something else entirely, we want you to see a reflection of your goals in our online portfolio.

 We accomplished this through a large digital gallery of work with verbal descriptions.
 By supplying multiple images and a summary for each project, we can help move our visitors to exactly what they’re looking for quickly.
 This simple but deep process also helps establish the kind of familiarity with our work that is important for a trusted partner in lighting design.

-We hope that you enjoy our new website and see how both the portfolio and the website itself convey the beauty, originality, and practicality of Gabler Youngston!
+We hope that you enjoy our new website and see how both the portfolio and the website itself convey the beauty, originality, and practicality of Gabler-Youngston!